DinethSheveen/AmazonCloneProject/README.md

-1. Project Title & Overview

-Amazon Clone
+#Amazon Clone Project

+## A semi functinal Amazon project built with use of HTML, CSS and JavaScript
-Short description: “A simple Amazon clone built with HTML, CSS, and JavaScript, featuring shopping cart functionality, delivery date modification, and search.”
+A simple Amazon clone built with HTML, CSS, and JavaScript, featuring shopping cart functionality, delivery date modification, and search.

-2. Features
+*Search for products
+*Add products to the cart
+*Delete products from the cart
+*Update delivery options
+*Storing cart data on local storage

+#Features

 Add to cart